 Sensory problems, motor function and coordination – ticking all boxes for autism

 He became very hyposensitive, lost all motor function and coordination, and required a lot of sensory, proprioceptive, and vestibular input.

 One day I was in a pharmacy and saw a book on the shelf entitled Autism, so I picked it up and started to read the check list and it dawned on me that he ticked every box.
 I decided to take him to the doctor with my concerns.
-He looked at Hamilton and said he could not have Autism, as he was too good looking!
+He looked at Fin and said he could not have Autism, as he was too good looking!
 I kid you not those were his exact words!

 Having a child diagnosed with cancer, versus having a diagnosis of autism – no support or direction

-Now when Winnie was diagnosed with cancer, it was of course devastating, and I felt like my world was caving in, but at least a team of experts swooped in with a protocol of how to deal with the illness and you are offered support and direction to get through it.
+Now when Liv was diagnosed with cancer, it was of course devastating, and I felt like my world was caving in, but at least a team of experts swooped in with a protocol of how to deal with the illness and you are offered support and direction to get through it.

 When your child is diagnosed with Autism on the other hand, you are pretty much left to your own devices.
 The doctor just brushes you off with ‘oh yes gut issues are common with Autism you just have to live with it’ and so on.